christophknabe/multex/docs/developer-guide.md

 # Developer's Guide for MulTEx

-In this developer's guide we describe, with which tools and how the software is maintained.
+In this developer's guide we describe, with which tools and how this software is maintained.

 ## 1. Tools Used